UniversalAlt/universal-alt/README.md

-# universal-alt
+# UniversalAlt

-Universal Alt database to be embedded in the internet
+UniversalAlt provides the missing ALT description on the internet